lardemua/atlascar2/Readme_update.md

 **Note: This part is only necessary if the atlascar is not configured or to check the ethernet IP addresses of the ethernet ports for the sensors.**

 In the car exists two switches to connect to the server.
-One for the sensors in the front bumper and other in the roof.
-* One in the front bumper where are connected the 2D lidars and the 3D lidar.
+* One in the front bumper which connects the 2D lidars and the 3D lidar.
 * Another in the roof where the top cameras are connected

 In the table above, it can be seen that both of these sensors need diferent IP addresses to work.